 This is only a sample; your costs, rebates and tax credits will vary.
 It’s important that you research what incentives are available so that you can make an informed decision.

-Instead of getting a more expensive personal loan or pricier financing from other sources, you will be able to pay back your low-interest loan over a period of 5, 10, 15, or 20 years while reaping the benefits the loan provided!
+Instead of getting a more expensive personal loan or pricier financing from other sources, you will be able to pay back your low-interest loan over a period of 5, 10, 15, or 20 years.

 To see what your home equity payment could be like or learn more about home equity, click the option below.